ArtKoffee/.github/profile/README.md

 ### 1. Contribute by donating.
 - You can contribute by donating the amount you want at our [Ko-Fi](https://ko-fi.com/artkoffee).
+- You can contribute by paying an subscription at our [Patreon](https://patreon.com/artkoffee).

 ### 2. Contribute by joining us.
 - You can join our development team [here](https://support.art-koffee.com/join-us).